 Plagiarism is defined as "the presentation of another person's work or ideas without proper or complete acknowledgement."
 It is the serious academic offence of reproducing someone else's work, including words, ideas and media, without permission for course credit towards a certificate, diploma, degree and/or professional designation.
 The defining characteristic is that the work is not yours.
 "Intentional plagiarism is the deliberate presentation of another's work or ideas as one's own."
 Intentional plagiarism can be a copy of material from a journal article, a book chapter, data from the Internet, another student, work submitted for credit in another course or from other sources.
 "Unintentional plagiarism is the inadvertent presentation of another's work or ideas without proper acknowledgement because of poor or inadequate practices.
 Unintentional plagiarism is a failure of scholarship; intentional plagiarism is an act of deceit."
+What are the Students' Responsibilities to Avoid Plagiarism?
 Students have a responsibility to read the OC Plagiarism Policy and Procedures outlined in the OC calendar, which is available in online format www.okanagan.bc.ca.
 Students must acknowledge the sources of information used on all their assignments.
 This usually involves putting the authors' name and the year of publication in parentheses after the sentence in which you used the material, then at the end of your paper, writing out the complete references in a Reference section.
 "Students are responsible for learning and applying the proper scholarly practices for acknowledging the work and ideas of others.
-Students who are unsure of what constitutes plagiarism should refer to the UBC publication "Plagiarism Avoided; Taking Responsibilit" for our Work+ This guide is available in OC bookstores and libraries.
+Students who are unsure of what constitutes plagiarism should refer to the UBC publication "Plagiarism Avoided; Taking Responsibility for your This guide is available in OC bookstores and libraries.
 Students are expected to understand research and writing techniques and documentation styles.
-The Okanagan School of Business requires the use of the APA or MLA style, but suggests that students cite references using the APA guidelines (see Publication Manual of the American Psycholo/F1 9.96 15(B>30053005240055(c)-5(at)98.t0d)-7(ures)-6((s)-5n)-177(Ma)-8(r
+The Okanagan School of Business requires the use of the APA or MLA style, but suggests that students cite references using the APA guidelines (see Publication Manual of the American Psychological Page | 5